simplj/sdf/README.md

   ...
 }
 ```
-> As you can see, a constant can be dependant on another constant or dependency as well.
+> As it can seen, a constant can be dependant on another constant or dependency as well.
 In the above example, constant with id 'db.userName' will be loaded first followed by constant 'db.backup.path' with value of 'db.userName' and at last DbBackupService will instantiated with value of 'db.backup.path'.
 * ##### Through `java.lang.Properties`
   Constants can be provided through `java.lang.Properties` to sdf.
 The property key will be the id.
 Using this id the value can be bound to a parameter using the `@Bind` annotation.
 * ##### Through JVM Argument